Climate-based pepper planting guide for St. Cloud, Minnesota

 Main risk: The usual setback here is giving away seasonal margin through late planting, slow early growth, or slower variety choice than the crop really needs.

-How Frost Affects Peppers in St. Cloud
+How Frost Affects Planting Dates for Peppers in St. Cloud

 St. Cloud usually has about 157 frost-free days, with a typical last spring frost around May 3 and a typical first fall frost around October 7.